ucdavisdatalab/research-toolkits/README.md

-# UC Davis DataLab Reserch Toolkits
+# UC Davis DataLab Research Toolkits

 This repository hosts the pages used for research toolkits on various subjects.
 Anyone is welcome to contribute to the toolkits by forking this repo then making a pull request.